anbox-cloud/discourse-docs/ref/supported-video-codecs.md

  * H.264 - The use of H.264 requires a license from the [MPEG LA](https://www.mpegla.com/).
 Ensure you have the rights to stream H.264 encoded video content to your users.
  * VP8

-In the future we plan to add support for:

- * VP9
  * AV1

+In the future we plan to add support for VP9 as well.

 Availability of additional codecs depends on them being supported by the GPU vendors in their hardware encoding solutions or if a viable software encoding solution exists.
 See [Release roadmap](https://discourse.ubuntu.com/t/19359) for future versions of Anbox Cloud and planned features.